How to Select Pet Food

 In pet food, ingredients are listed in order of weight.
 Salt (NaCl or Sodium Chloride) is typically 1% of a pet food diet.
-Anything lower than salt on the ingredient list makes up less than 1% of diet.
+Anything lower than salt on the ingredient list makes up less than 1% of the diet.
 If you see things that you recognize like blueberries, carrots, acacia root etc., ask if there is a nutritional benefit of blueberries at less than 1% of diet?
-If not, why is that company putting such a small amount in but making big claims about it on the front of the bag.
+If not, why is that company putting such a small amount in but making big claims about it on the front of the bag?
 Ask yourself, what are the ethics of that company?
 Which do they value more highly: marketing or science?

 Does the Food Claim “Natural, Human-Grade or Holistic”?

-These three terms are marketing terms that have no definition in pet food.
+These three terms are marketing terms that have no legal definition in pet foods.
 No pet food can be 100% natural.
 Thiamine, for example, is an important supplement – as it is hard to meet AAFCO’s requirements from natural sources.
 The Thiamine supply is a synthesized vitamin just like that found in human multivitamins.
-The term Human-Grade is not an accepted, or defined, or legal term on pet food labels.
+The term Human-Grade is not an accepted, defined, or legal term on pet food labels.
 Holistic is a term that has a lot of inferred meanings but also is not defined.
 If the terms are undefined, a statement using these terms by one company can mean something very different than another company.